ramcandrews/QR-code-generator/README.md

 ## Roadmap
 This project will either continue to be develped into a CLI app and eventually a Tkinter or flask app or will die on the vine.

+**Next feature:** Insert the label to the image border.
+I would have already done it but I have to figure out the exact pixel coordinates where it will be placed.